copiousfreetime/htauth/README.md

 ## DESCRIPTION

-HTAuth is a pure ruby replacement for the Apache support programs htdigest and htpasswd.
-Command line and API access are provided for access to htdigest and htpasswd files.
+HTAuth provides both commandline and API access to htpasswd and htdigest files.

 ## FEATURES